Home >On the road to success

 On the road to success

 When it comes to the use of the latest technology, the automotive sector has always been at the forefront of adoption and innovation.
-Charlotte Stonestreet highlights some of the latest developments, from the use of cobots to augment reality
+Charlotte Stonestreet highlights some of the latest developments, from the use of cobots to augmented reality

 A recent report from Global Market Insights finds that the Automotive Robotics Market size crossed USD 4 billion in 2016 and is poised to grow by over 3.8% between 2017 and 2024, with global sector demand surpassing 210,000 units by 2024.